 - Stakeholder Engagement: Are your stakeholders effectively engaged?
 Do you have business users involved and invested in the successful outcome of the project and do they have something to gain or lose with the outcome of your deployment?
 Ideally that stakeholder is tied to an objective that drives business outcome.
 At our most successful customers, CIOs and CDOs have a stake in the outcome of the business problem we’re trying to solve, share their vision and strategy, and ensure that their project roadmap and key initiatives map to our technology roadmap – which we regularly share.
 Can you get access to your executive sponsors easily and are they willing to invest the time and effort to ensure that a project is set up for success because there’s a meaningful business outcome for them?

 - Project and Business Value Alignment: Is this IT initiative tied to an outcome that has real business value and are the goals of this IT initiative tied to tangible business outcomes?
-For example, our customer Euronext didn’t simply embark upon a science experiment with real time streaming, Talend Data Catalog and our APIs because they thought the technology was interesting.
+For example, one Talend customer didn’t simply embark upon a science experiment with real time streaming, Talend Data Catalog and our APIs because they thought the technology was interesting.
 They had real financial objectives associated with getting access to trusted information in a matter of seconds rather than weeks.
 Given the quicker access to data they could trust, they were able to make that data available to external customers to derive value from it for the first time.
 They now receive 20% of their revenue from data that they’re able to provide to external customers.

 - Team Readiness: Is the project team set up for success?
 In many cases, it’s about more than just having smart developers on the team.
 In the case of containerization, serverless deployments or migrations to the cloud, the team on the project (like a large portion of the global IT population) may be performing their first cloud deployment.
 The more you can supplement your internal team with knowledge and skills from others who have real world experience (and yes, some battle scars) from deploying cloud technologies, the more value you can drive with greater speed and less risk.
 A successful project team will require more than just smart people, it will require assistance from others who have navigated the waters of cloud adoption.
 We regularly partner with our customers and SI partners to ensure that we’re providing guidance in new technologies, deploying and designing the Talend solution properly, and supporting a team collaboratively.